fmxsh/f3c/f3c-spec.md

 Fundamental things of the configuration format are clearly defined, followed by a level of abstraction where relations among these things are defined, forming the very complex structures defining the configuration format.
 The act process of recognizing and defining things, their relations and structures, is then an iterative process, where each level of abstraction builds on the previous more concrete level, and where each iteration increases the level of abstraction.
 The iterative process yielding emerging structures of increasing abstraction, finally arrive at a final conclusive abstraction, that fulfills, in its entirity, the above mentioned purpose of defining a configuration format with particular characteristics.

 Besides consulting other more reader-friendly documentation [TODO: LINK HERE], it is adviced to skip to the sections with examples to get a sense of how the format works.

+TODO: its not abstractions, but emergence.
+Higher levels create new properties that are not present in the lower levels.
+To form the highest emergent property _binding structure_, there needs to be:

+- _pre-fundamental things_
+- _basic tokens_
+- _data_
+- _data constructs_

+Use word emergence not abstraciton.
+Emergence describes new properties arising from interactions, which cannot be reduced to or predicted from the lower levels alone.

+## Overview of the process of creating the format

+This overview briefly shows the chain of creation from basic artifacts to the emergent property that fulfills the purpose of defining a configuration format.

+### Pre-fundamental things

+Pre-fundamentals are the relevant things in the environment, things that already exist, serving as artifacts for us to build the configuration format according to our purpose.

+### Emergent fundamental things

+From pre-fundamentals, the emergent fundamental things arise.

+The emergent fundamental things are:

+- basic tokens
+- data
+- data constructs
+- syntax

+### Singular emergence

+Combining the emergent fundamental things, the singular emergence of the emergent property _binding structure_ arises.
+This is the answer to the purpose of defining a configuration format.

 ## Pre-fundamental things